Destination Guide

 Katavi National Park

-About Katavi National Park
+Why travel to Katavi National Park

 Katavi National Park represents Tanzania's last great wilderness frontier - a vast, remote savanna ecosystem seeing fewer than 1,000 visitors annually.
 This extreme remoteness preserves an Africa increasingly rare elsewhere: massive herds, minimal human impact, and wildlife behaving naturally without habituation to tourist vehicles.